cs3110/textbook/src/chapters/correctness/black_glass_box.md

    our test suite so far.
 Click on the link in that report for `sorts.ml`.
    You'll see that we've managed to cover only one line of the source code.

 7. There are some additional tests in the test file.
-Try un-commenting those, as documented in the test file, and increasing your code coverage.
+Try uncommenting those, as documented in the test file, and increasing your code coverage.
 Between each run, you will need to delete the `bisectNNNN.coverage` files, otherwise the report will contain information from those previous runs:
    ```console
    $ rm bisect*.coverage
    ```
-  By the time you're done un-commenting the provided tests, you should be at 25% coverage, including all of the insertion sort implementation.
+  By the time you're done uncommenting the provided tests, you should be at 25% coverage, including all of the insertion sort implementation.
 For fun, try adding more tests to get 100% coverage of merge sort.